- 7 min read

 Person Segmentation | Unitlab Annotate

-Efficient dataset management is essential for building AI and Machine Learning (ML) models and computer vision projects.
-Unitlab simplifies this process with version control, similar to git branches, allowing datasets to evolve over time while staying consistent and organized.
-Annotators can release specific versions for use, update them as new data are added, and keep track of all changes, ensuring smooth collaboration and reproducibility.
+Unitlab Annotate simplifies and centralizes dataset management with version control, similar to git commits, allowing datasets to evolve over time while staying consistent and organized.
+Data annotators can release specific versions for different uses, update them as additional source data are added, and keep track of all changes, ensuring smooth versioning and reproducibility.
+The platform also assigns access permissions to datasets to maintain data integrity and safety.

 Releasing a dataset involves creating a version that is ready for use in AI or business applications.
 As the dataset grows, newer versions can be released to reflect improvements.
 Version control ensures that every change is tracked, with options to revert to earlier versions or compare updates.
 This prevents inconsistencies across computer vision projects and fosters better teamwork.